Skip to content

 Connect:

-We are grateful to The Ocean Foundation for acting as our fiscal sponsor in the US, the Curtis and Edith Munson Foundation for sponsoring this project, and the Scientific Committee on Antarctic Research (SCAR) for supporting us.
+We are grateful to the Scientific Committee on Antarctic Research (SCAR) for supporting us.